jupyter/nbconvert/docs/source/architecture.rst

 Preprocessors
 -------------

-A `Preprocessor` is an object that transforms the content of the notebook to be exported.
+A ``nbconvert.preprocessors.Preprocessor`` is an object that transforms the content of the notebook to be exported.
 The result of a preprocessor being applied to a notebook is always a notebook.
 These operations include re-executing the cells, stripping output, removing bundled outputs to separate files, etc.